DeanLongmire/DreamTeam-v1/DreamTeam/Back-End/README.md

 These files will export their functionality and be imported into main.js all files connect to main database.db in DreamTeam/Databases This is to partition the work between multiple files/directories to avoid overlap

+Main.js is main test driver for editing database